huberyzhou/Getting-and-Cleaning-Data-Peer-Assignment/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-* CodeBook.md: information about raw and tidy data set
+* CodeBook.md: instruction of how to get raw data sets and transform them into a tidy one
-* README.md: this file
+* README.md: General Instroduction
-* run_analysis.R: R script to transform raw data set in a tidy one
+* run_analysis.R: R script to do the job